joeldmyers/cormen-algorithm-review/chapter_14/README.md

 ## Interval tree

-Interval tree is a red-black tree that instead of maintaining numbers, maintains an interval (e.g., [9, 15]) for each node.
+Interval tree is a red-black tree (or just normal BST) that instead of maintaining numbers, maintains an interval (e.g., [9, 15]) for each node.

 Intervals are sorted by the low endpoint.